daugherty-lab/NINL/RNA-seq/README.md

 # RNA-seq processing
+From Bryant Cao, Daugherty Lab, University of California, San Diego, La Jolla, California

-for Stevens and Beierschmitt et al., <b>Antiviral function and viral antagonism of the rapidly evolving dynein activating adapter NINL</b>. in review at <i>eLife</i>.
+For Stevens and Beierschmitt et al., <b>Antiviral function and viral antagonism of the rapidly evolving dynein activating adapter NINL</b>. in review at <i>eLife</i>.

 ## Protocol